drawable/fluss/examples/step1.md

 It renders a checkbox as it's supposed to.
 The checked-state is calculated by checking if all todos are completed.

 As usual we subscribe some streams to force the update on our component.
 The first is a combination of newItems() and removedItems().
-The second on is an update-stream on the todos-array that filters those that are updates on the completed flag of a single todo.
+The second is an update-stream on the todos-array that filters those that are updates on the completed flag of a single todo.
 Remember that updates of substores "bubble" up through the stores and we'll take advantage of that.

 ## Number of open items